jnear/cs202-compiler-construction/index.md

 ## Announcements

+- **2/17/19**: I've extended the due date for Assignment 3 to Tuesday, February 19, due to the holiday on Monday.

 - **2/13/19**: [Assignment 3](https://github.com/jnear/cs295-compiler-construction/blob/master/homework/hw3.md) is posted.

 - **1/29/19**: I've updated the link to the course textbook to point